sarmini1/mastermind/README.md

   SECRET_KEY=whatever-you-want
 ```

 You'll need Python3 and PostgreSQL installed globally.
+If you do not have these
+installed globally, you can do so by first installing homebrew at `https://brew.sh/`
+if you are on a Mac.

+Then, install Python:

+- `brew install python@3.11`
+- `brew link python@3.11`

+And PostgreSQL:

+- `brew install postgresql@15`
+- `brew link postgresql@15`
+- `brew services start postgresql@15`
+- `createdb`

 Then, create a virtual environment,
 activate it, install the dependencies, and create the databases:

  - `python3 -m venv venv`